A Recap on Medi-Cal’s Estate Recovery Program

 The Biggest Changes for the Estate Recovery Program in 2017

 1) Property Protections

 In the past, the only way to limit an estate recovery was to leave nothing in the Medi-Cal recipient’s name at the time of his or her death.
 However, should the Medi-Cal recipient pass away on or after January 1, 2017, new limitations are now in place where the state can only recover those estates that are subject to probate under California law.
 This means that, if you have no assets that go through probate, the state cannot recover anything from your estate.
-For example, if you have established an estate plan such as a living trust or if you hold title to a real property as joint tenancies with right of survivorship, which may avoid probate, then your property would be protected from an estate recovery.
+For example, if you have established an estate plan such as a living trust, or if you hold title to a real property as joint tenants with right of survivorship, then your property would be protected from an estate recovery.

 Probate is the court-supervised legal process for transferring your assets according to your will, or according to state law if you don’t have a will.
 In order to shield your properties and assets from probate, take advantage of creating an estate plan such as a living trust with your estate planning attorney in order to protect your home and assets from an estate recovery.

 In 2017, the changes to estate recovery laws limit California estate recovery to the federal minimum.
 This means that:

 - Medi-Cal may no longer seek recovery for the monthly payments it makes on the enrollee’s behalf for managed care plans